Tran-Foxxo/LRLuna/README.md

 The UI is a modified version by jealouscloud of gwen-dotnet
 # License

-Line Rider - Aether is licensed under GPL3.
+Line Rider - Luna is licensed under GPL3.